getpelican/pelican/docs/faq.rst

 existing list of discussions and issues (both open and closed) in order to avoid submitting topics that have already been covered before.

-If you want to contribute, please fork `the git repository
+If you want to contribute, please fork `the Git repository
 <https://github.com/getpelican/pelican/>`_, create a new feature branch, make
 your changes, and issue a pull request.
 Someone will review your changes as soon as possible.
 Please refer to the :doc:`How to Contribute <contribute>`